-If the clinical assessment suggests that the woman is in suspected preterm labour and she is between 23+0 and 33+6 weeks pregnant.
+If the clinical assessment suggests that the woman is in suspected preterm labour and she is between 24+0 and 33+6 weeks pregnant.

-For women between 22+0 and 22+6 following MDT discussion if active resuscitation is planned.

 Consider fFN testing between 34+0 and 35+6 weeks gestation if the neonatal unit operates a 36 week model.